 School stories of support for established principals

-By Diane Manners on May 20, 2019 in Leadership
+By Editor on May 20, 2019 in Leadership

 Vignette One

 The teaching principal of this small rural school had returned to principalship after some time away from the role and found that the responsibilities of a principal had changed considerably over those years.
-He needed and asked for support in understanding the new demands of leadership, and the requirement for on-going self-review, and was put in contact with a Leadership Advisor (LA) from Evaluation Associates | Te Huinga Kākākura Mātauranga.
+He needed and asked for support in understanding the new demands of leadership, and the requirement for on-going self-review, and was put in contact with a Principal Advisor (PA) from Evaluation Associates | Te Huinga Kākākura Mātauranga.

-Through his advice and guidance, the opportunities for reflection, the provision of relevant readings on current topics and the highlighting of important documents and statements from the Bulletin, the LA provides professional development for the principal so that he is not second guessing his role and responsibilities.
-The LA will support the principal to rewrite the local curriculum so that it better suits the needs of the students and the community, taking into account that these have changed, and expectations now revolve around individualised learning programmes.
+Through his advice and guidance, the opportunities for reflection, the provision of relevant readings on current topics and the highlighting of important documents and statements from the Bulletin, the PA provides professional development for the principal so that he is not second guessing his role and responsibilities.
+The PA will support the principal to rewrite the local curriculum so that it better suits the needs of the students and the community, taking into account that these have changed, and expectations now revolve around individualised learning programmes.

 Vignette Two